Roman-Supernova-PIT/package-template/{{ cookiecutter.package_name }}/README.rst

 -------

-This project is Copyright (c) {{ cookiecutter.author_name }} and licensed under the terms of the {{ cookiecutter.license }} license.
+This project is Copyright (c) {{ cookiecutter.author_name }} and licensed under the terms of the BSD-3Clause license.
 This package is based upon the `Roman Supernova PIT packaging guide <https://github.com/Roman-Supernova-PIT/package-template>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for more information.